 Organize Your Materials

 The first thing anyone looking to land a job as a nurse anesthetist should do is organize their materials.
 You’ve gone through years of schooling and work experience, but you must prove it.
-To apply for your first job, you’ll need documentation like your degrees, your licensures, and a resume CV (curriculum vitae) detailing your residency or work experience.
+To apply for your first job, you’ll need documentation like your degrees, your licensures, and a resume CV (curriculum vitae) detailing your CRNA residency or work experience.
 You must have a passing score from the national certification exam and a license to practice in your state before moving into a full-time position.

 Consider a Recruiter

 With your documents in hand, you can prepare a resume and cover letter.
 However, you can only throw these documents at open positions so many times.
 Many job seekers need the help of professionals with experience navigating the job market.
-Recruiters are just such people—they have the skills and connections to help you find a job that fits your criteria.
+CRNA recruiters are just such people—they have the skills and connections to help you find a job that fits your criteria.
 A recruiter can help busy students find their first CRNA jobs or current CRNAs find new positions.
 They will set up interviews and phone calls with their contacts to find the right fit.

 Get Ready for Practice

 You may be an anesthesiologic luminary, but you still need a job.
 Knowing how to find a job as a nurse anesthetist is critical for career opportunities and growth.
+Explore our blogs to find more helpful CRNA career tips, and contact Baxter & Associates for information on malpractice insurance.